GarethChandler/IAT-backend-Gareth/README.md

 The back end of the web app uses a node.js server and Express framework.
 Please see folder 'Component 2'.
 Mongoose, an object data modeling library, is used to connect to MongoDB.
 **⚠️ Please see the assessment files for connection string and instructions**
 Three API requests are avialable; GET/courses, GET/courses/id: and POST/courses.
+Postman request JSON files are available as part of the assessment documents.

 **Data Model**
 ```